 During the 2022 drilling campaign IE submitted 5 CRMs for drilling conducted within the Texaco exploration property and 5 CRMs for the drilling within East Ridge.
 Results for two submitted CRMs were available for East Ridge at the time of writing.
 A review of the CRM results identified no failures from Skyline Laboratories or SGS laboratories for samples submitted from either deposit.
-Table 8-3 and Table 8-4 show the CRMs submitted to Skyline and a comparison of the average grade for different measured elements for Texaco and East Ridge, respectively.
-Figure 8-12 to Figure 8-14 are charts tracking submitted standard results to Skyline Laboratories for the Texaco Deposit.
-Figure 8-15 and Figure 8-16 are charts tracking submitted standard results to Skyline Laboratories for the East Ridge Deposit.
-Table 8-5 and Figure 8-16 show the CRM results submitted to SGS Laboratories for East Ridge drilling.
-Not enough assays were received for standard OREAS 906 or OREAS 503d to create a chart tracking progress.
-In the rare instance of failure (outside three standard deviations), the lab recalibrated equipment and re-analyzed the batch.
+Table 11-3 and Table 11-4 show the CRMs submitted to Skyline and a comparison of the average grade for different measured elements for Texaco and East Ridge, respectively.
+Figure 11-12 to Figure 11-14 are charts tracking submitted standard results to Skyline Laboratories for the Texaco Deposit.
+Figure 11-15 and Figure 11-16 are charts tracking submitted standard results to Skyline Laboratories for the East Ridge Deposit.
+Table 11-5 and Figure 11-16 and Figure 11-16 are charts tracking progress.
+In the rare instance of failure (outside three standard deviations), the lab re-calibrated equipment and re-analyzed the batch.

-Table 8-5 contains Skyline internal CRM measurements and their results.
+Table 11-5 contains Skyline internal CRM measurements and their results.